Oconaluftee River Trail

 Directions to Trailhead:

 To reach the trailhead, walk behind the visitor center and head towards the Mountain Farm Museum.
 The Oconaluftee River Trail goes around the Museum.
-You also have the option of walking though the Museum, as the trail can be picked-up at the far end of the Museum.
+You also have the option of walking though the Museum, as the trail can be picked-up at the far end of the open-air Museum.

 The Mountain Farm Museum is a collection of log buildings from various locations around the park.
 Most of the log structures were built during the late 1800's and early 1900's, and depict a typical farm from the Smoky Mountains region during this time period.
 The farmstead includes a furnished two-story log house, a large barn, pig pens, corn cribs, split rail fence, drovers' barn, a working blacksmith shop, and several other outbuildings.

 The Davis House (photo on the right) was built in 1900 from chestnut wood before a blight decimated the American Chestnut tree in the 1930s and early 1940s.
 The cabin was originally located north of Bryson City on Indian Creek.

 The site also demonstrates historic gardening and agricultural practices, including livestock.
 For additional historical information be sure to pick up the inexpensive, self-guiding tour booklet at the visitor center.